The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The static quark-antiquark potential in arbitrary stationary background

-Consequently, the asymmetry of the string profile, the source of which is $h_{pr}\neq0$, probes the parity violation.
-A quantitative measure of this violation can be provided by the shift of the string turning point away from the midpoint between the quark and \antiquark{}, which is computed from the first integral of the equations of motion.
+As follows from the equation of motion~\eqref{eq:x_r':hpr}, this non-zero $h_{pr}$ generates two distinct branches for the string profile, which explicitly manifest parity breaking in the static gauge.

 When $h_{pr}=0$, the profile becomes symmetric, however, this condition does not necessarily restore full parity invariance of the background: it may merely reflect a specific compensation or a configuration that is insensitive to the existing symmetry violations.
 Moreover, one be mindful that $h_{pr}$ is not a diffeomorphism-invariant scalar: its non-zero value in the chosen parametrization signals parity violation, but the invariant physical content of the latter should be extracted from appropriate curvature invariants or conserved quantities.